-For the sake of your marketing programs, and your sales operations, we will audit your martech stack to see if your leads and associated data are getting to the right people at the right time.
+For the sake of your marketing programs and your sales operations, we will audit your martech stack to see if your leads and associated data are getting to the right people at the right time.
 Finally, we look at whether you can confidently analyze results with your current configurations.
 We look for inefficiencies, manual workarounds, duplicate efforts, dropped information, and poor cross-functional operations by going through several key steps.

 - Identify Goals and KPIs: First, we understand your primary KPIs and business objectives, so we have the right lens to review how your current tech stack does or doesn't help.
-Ever used a telescope the wrong way round?
+Ever used a telescope the wrong way around?
 No, because that would be daft, and by aligning our efforts to your KPIs, we keep things…non-daft.

 - Analyze Existing Technology Stack: Your technology investments may cover marketing automation, CRM, data enhancement, sales enablement, and all of the corresponding integration.
-Each piece of tech touches multiple stakeholders, so it’s vital to understand its current state.
+Each piece of technology touches multiple stakeholders, so it’s vital to understand its current state.
 We take a look at what is currently in use, assess performance against purpose, and identify potential issues.
-You’ll gain an understanding of how your existing technology stack operates cross-departmentally.
+You’ll gain an understanding of how your existing tech stack operates cross-departmentally.

-- Look for Tech Stack Gaps: After analyzing your current technology stack, we will review how each tool works within your ecosystem, and identify if there are any specific gaps.
+- Look for Tech Stack Gaps: After analyzing your current technology stack, we will review how each tool works within your ecosystem and identify if there are any specific gaps.
 Frequently, gaps are represented by manual processes, but may also be caused by missing pieces to your tech stack puzzle.

 - Evaluate Integration and Interoperability: Or, if we’re speaking like humans - is everything playing nicely together?
 We’ll evaluate integrations between your existing tools.
 Are they integrated at the correct level?
 Are there errors or challenges between the systems that are posing a challenge to your teams?
-How well do your current technologies work together and do any potential conflicts or issues exist?
-If you’re going to have a stack of tech, then they need to do that ‘the whole is greater than the sum of its parts’ philosophy, otherwise you have a stack of expensive software.
+How well do your current technologies work together, and do any potential conflicts or issues exist?
+If you’re going to have a stack of tech, then they need to do that ‘the whole is greater than the sum of its parts’ philosophy; otherwise, you have a stack of expensive software.

 - Review Data Collection and Analysis: Seriously, don’t get us started on data.
 How you get it and what you do with it is HUGE.
 So, we are going to go a little nutzo in our review of how you collect and validate data.
 This assessment includes evaluating accuracy, completeness, and reliability of your data, and whether it provides adequate information for automation or reporting you need.
 You guys will get as excited as us, for real.